 What Are Cookies?

-As stated by Microsoft, a Cookie is a small text based file given to you by a visited website that helps identify you to that site.
+go to site As stated by Microsoft, a Cookie is a small text based file given to you by a visited website that helps identify you to that site.
 Cookies are used to maintain state information as you navigate different pages on a Web site or return to the Web site at a later time.
 As in most professional websites, the Imperial College Britannia website utilizes cookies.
 The purpose of this document is to share with you how our website cookies gather information and why they are used.
 We will also share how you can prevent these cookies from being stored however this may downgrade or ‘break’ certain elements of the sites functionality.

 You have the option of disabling cookies by adjusting the settings on your browser (see your browser Help for how to do this).
 However, please note that it will affect the functionality of this and many other websites that you visit.
 Disabling cookies will usually result in also disabling certain functionality and features of the this site.
 Therefore it is recommended that you leave on all cookies if you are not sure whether you need them or not in case they are used to provide a service that you use.

 For our students, our website cookies help us remember you when you log in to the student portal.
 Therefore, this prevents you from having to log in every single time.
 These cookies are typically removed or cleared when you log out to ensure that you can only access restricted features and areas when logged in.